samuelcj/GitVersionControl/README.md

 ## DESCRIPTION:

 This repository was made to capture some of the important git commands and concept used for git version control.
-Some of these commands are foundin the git_commands.txt file. ## HAPPY SURVEY
+Some of these commands are foundin the git_commands.txt file. **HAPPY SURVEY.**

 **Below are some important git links/url and commands that can be referenced to get started with git.**